samsungsamiio/samsungsami.io/source/sami/api-spec.md

 The rate limits for the API calls are documented [here.](/sami/sami-documentation/rate-limiting.html)

+### Message limits

+Any message sent to SAMI may not be bigger than 10 KB.

 ## API Console

 The SAMI API Console is found at [https://api-console.samsungsami.io/sami.](https://api-console.samsungsami.io/sami) In order to use the Console, you must first authenticate with your Samsung account.
 If you don’t have a Samsung account, you can create it during the process.